JunusErgin/WP-Chroma-Keyer/README.md

 | height     | The height of your video. | 720 |
 | width     | The width of your video. | 960 |

+# Error handling
+Sometimes it is hard to find the exact color range.
+Videos often don't render with the same RGB schema that the Browser uses.
+I recommend to render the videos with a black background (RGB-code 0,0,0) and enlight all video colors a little bit.
+Than filter for `max-r="1"`, `max-g="1"`, `max-b="1"`.

 # Problems / Bugs